What is bowel cancer?

 The risk of developing bowel cancer depends on many factors, including:

-- medical conditions such as familial adenomatous polyposis (FAP), Lynch syndrome, ulcerative colitis and Crohn’s disease
+- genetic conditions such as familial adenomatous polyposis (FAP), Lynch syndrome, ulcerative colitis and Crohn’s disease

 - diet and lifestyle factors